-On December 6, 1851, twenty-one chiefs and braves of the upper bands of Dakota Indians met in council with their agent at Fort Snelling.
-The subject of council was the Traders’ Paper, an agreement signed at the same time as the Treaty of the Traverse des Sioux, in which the Dakota agreed to pay off all debts directly to the traders.
+On December 6, 1851, twenty-one chiefs and braves of the upper bands of Dakota met in council with their agent at Fort Snelling.
+The subject of their council was the Traders’ Paper, an agreement signed at the same time as the Treaty of the Traverse des Sioux, in which the Dakota agreed to pay off all debts directly to the traders.
 However, the Dakota asserted that their signatures on the Traders’ Paper were obtained through fraud and deceit and that the document was never properly explained to them.
 The Dakota stated that they intended to pay their debts, but not until after a proper investigation of the accounts.

 The Treaty of Traverse des Sioux was debated in Congress for several months during the spring of 1852.
-While the Dakota protest was placed before the Senate, it seemed not to have received the least attention at that time.
+While the Dakota protest was placed before the Senate, it seemed to have received not the least attention at that time.
 The treaty was ratified on June 23, 1852, but no amendments relating to the protest were adopted.
 Ultimately, the protest was unsuccessful and the treaty monies were paid to the traders as stipulated in the Traders’ Paper.

 Excerpt from Ceding Contempt